Methodology

 Judgment

 Every component in your automation stack maps to one of these tiers.
-When tiers are misaligned — when automation makes decisions that should be judgment, or when records aren't available to the systems that need them — the architecture fails.
+When tiers are misaligned — when automation makes decisions that should be judgment, or when records aren't available to the systems that need them — the operator gets dragged back into the dashboard.
 The Three-Tier Framework reveals these misalignments before they become expensive.